GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

-To demonstrate how exceedance-rate curves can be approximated from the random scenarios, consider the tsunami max-stage exceedance-rates at the aforementioned point offshore of Tonga.
-Any other location could similarly be chosen.
+To demonstrate how exceedance-rate curves can be approximated from the random scenarios, consider the tsunami max-stage exceedance-rates at the aforementioned point offshore of Tongatapu.
+(Any other location could similarly be chosen).

 In the full PTHA, the `event_peak_stage` exceedance-rate curve at this point is: